Don’t Be Afraid of Camping

 We don’t always buy electricity, especially if we’ve hiked all day long and just want to fall into our sleeping bags and rest until the morning.

 Be aware of the fact that very often the power sockets on camp sites are not the standard wall type, but larger ones suitable for attaching to caravans and mobile homes.
-So if weight is not a problem, you might want to take one of these with you.
+So if weight is not a problem, you might want to take one of with you.

 Virtually all camping grounds have toilets and running water.
 And virtually all of those have warm water, but sometimes you have to purchase special coins to use in the shower.
 The sanitary conditions are generally quite good and in many cases excellent.